dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
 wait here's what
-I'm getting at so like in a Syrian classic the miners provide a service they they they solve this difficult problem which is allows blocks to be added to the blockchain but now what would be the like thus here the etherium community wouldn't just or any blockchain wouldn't just want to solve my my problems you know do my work to make me short so they somehow it has to benefit the blockchain the cryptocurrency
+I'm getting at so like in ethereum classic the miners provide a service they solve this difficult problem which is allows blocks to be added to the blockchain but now what would be the like thus here the ethereum community wouldn't just or any blockchain wouldn't just want to solve my problems you know do my work to make me short so they somehow it has to benefit the blockchain the cryptocurrency